-- L. DUTIES OF THE SUPERINTENDENT OF BUILDINGS AND GROUNDS continued - 3.
-The Superintendent of Buildings and Grounds will also set up: - (a) A system for sharing blueprints of our buildings if needed during an Emergency. - (b) A system for alerting his staff to assignments either during or after any Emergency.
+- L. DUTIES OF THE MAINTENANCE SUPERVISOR continued - 3.
+The Maintenance Supervisor will also set up: - (a) A system for sharing blueprints of our buildings if needed during an Emergency. - (b) A system for alerting his staff to assignments either during or after any Emergency.
 This would include possible cleanup duties after an Emergency. - (c) A procedure for the assignment and use of, powered equipment, trucks, and other heavy equipment from the District to assist as part of any Emergency. - (d) Radio communications with the building(s) affected by an Emergency, and with local law enforcement so that maintenance efforts are efficiently and safely conducted. - 4.
-Report to the Command Post, bringing any building plans, system operating instructions or other materials that may be of value to Emergency personnel.
+Report to the Command Post, bringing any building plans, system operating instructions or other materials that may be of value to Emergency personnel. - M. DUTIES OF THE CAFETERIA MANAGER